nonebot/nb-cli/README.md

 - Create A NoneBot Project
 - Run NoneBot
 - Deploy NoneBot to Docker
+- Plugin Management
-- Search for NoneBot Plugin on pypi
+  - Search for NoneBot Plugin on Pypi
+  - Create new plugins

 ## How to use